Cariocecus bocagei: Classification

 To determine the relationships and affinities of Cariocecus, Bertozzo and colleagues scored it in a phylogenetic dataset based on a combination of several previously published matrices.
 In their analyses, Cariocecus was consistently recovered as the sister taxon to a clade formed by Brighstoneus and Comptonatus—two genera from the Wessex Formation of England—near the base of Hadrosauroidea.
 Previous analyses including the English taxa failed to find such a close relationship between them; Brighstoneus was first recognized as the sister taxon to the Nigerian Ouranosaurus outside of both Hadrosauroidea and the more inclusive Hadrosauriformes, and later recovered as the earliest-diverging hadrosauroid, while Comptonatus has been recognized as a member of the Iguanodontidae, closely allied with Mantellisaurus, another English taxon.
 The results of the analyses (implied weighting, K = 15) of Bertozzo et al. (2025) are displayed in the cladogram below:

+In their 2026 description of the Chinese hadrosauroid Haolong, Huang and colleagues used an updated version of this phylogenetic matrix and recovered a similar clade comprising Cariocecus, Brightstoneus, and Comptonatus.